ItsSpyce/nodejs-discord-bot/README.md

 Both of these options will load their respective .env file and include specific logging.

 If you're using Docker, just run `docker-compose up`.

+# Development

+## Creating a new command

+To create a new command, inherit from the `Command` interface.
+This does not auto-register though, that is done with 1 of 2 ways:

+- `command-runner.registerCommand`: this accepts either the function _or_ you can initialize a new instance of the command.
+- the `command-runner.command` decorator.
+Much like the `registerCommand` function, you can pass arguments into this decorator to pass into the constructor function.
+This method requires you to add the command as an export to `./commands/index.ts`.